 includes being a part of either the Princeton University Orchestra, Glee Club, Chamber Choir, Jazz Ensembles, or Princeton Laptop Orchestra (PLOrk).
 For further information about these groups, please click here.
 Pianists who are not a part of these groups should pursue chamber music and accompaniment projects.

 Admission to the Program in Performance for instrumentalists is by live audition at the end of the sophomore year, for a panel of ensemble directors.
-Audition sign-up sheets are posted on the bulletin boards on the first floor of Woolworth when the audition date is announced online, by email, and by flyer.
+Audition sign-ups will become available when the audition date is announced online, by email, and by flyer.

 - PIANO & ORCHESTRAL INSTRUMENTS: one movement from a standard sonata or concerto, showing an element of contrast.

 - SINGERS: two selections from standard opera arias or songs - one in Italian, and the other in French or German.

 - VOCAL CONSORT: confer with the Vocal Consort program coordinator Gabriel Crouch.